-IN today’s Irish Examiner (Saturday December 11) I’m looking at some of the best value wines in Dunnes Stores’ current wine promotion which runs until January 4.
+IN the Irish Examiner (Saturday December 11, 2010) I looked at some of the best value wines in Dunnes Stores’ wine promotion which runs until January 4, 2011.
 As well as listing my recommendations from Dunnes, I’ve also added in the highlights of a recent tasting of Aldi’s best, below.

 But first a bit of a fógra oifigiúil.
 Today’s column included a promise to mention some further recommended wines reduced in price in Dunnes but unfortunately it turns out I’m unable to do that.

 The list Dunnes sent me enumerates a number of bottles on promotion as being “Laurent Miquel”, reduced from €8.99 to €6.99 each.
 But the two Laurent Miquel ranges I tried at Dunnes’ most recent tasting (Père et Fils and Nord Sud) were listed as having an “offer price” of €8 and €8.99.
 I don’t know if that refers to the then current price or the reduced price.
 So I don’t know which ones are on special offer now, whether they’re the ones I’d rate highly, nor whether I’ve tasted them at all.

 Apologies for not being able to follow through with further wines as promised but clearly it’s better to omit them entirely rather than inadvertently mislead you.
 I hope the suggested shopping list in today’s column provides enough inspiration for now.